lbryio/lbry.tech/documents/glossary.md

 For most users, LBRY will be a place where they can find great videos, music, ebooks, and more.
 A vast digital library that is available on all of your devices.
 But LBRY is many components working together.
 The LBRY app is a graphical browser for the decentralized content marketplace provided by the LBRY protocol.
 It is essentially the lbry daemon bundled with an UI using Electron.

-### LBRYCrd

-LBRYcrd uses a blockchain similar to bitcoin's to implement an index and payment system for content on the LBRY network.
-It is a fork of Core.

 ### LbryumX Server

 A LbryumX-server for the LbryumX client.
 LbryumX is an extension of electrumx that provides the server side of LBRY Electrum Protocol.
 It sits between the LBRY daemon and LBRYCrd to provide SPV access to/from clients.